fatalinha/EvalSubtitle/README.md

 * --end2end, -e2e: Compute all metrics that do not require identical/perfect text.
 * --include, -i: Compute only the specified metrics.
 * --exclude, -e: Compute all but the specified metrics.
-* --text, -t: Wether the text from system subtitles is identical to the text from reference subtitles ("perfect"), or not ("imperfect").
+* --text, -t: Whether the text from system subtitles is identical to the text from reference subtitles ("perfect"), or not ("imperfect").
 (Can be used as a safeguard to prevent computing standard metrics with imperfect text)
 * --system_files, -sys: Segmented subtitle files to evaluate (by default, the system files in data).
 * --reference_file, -ref: Reference segmented subtitle file (by default, the reference file in data).
 * --results_file, -res: CSV file where to write the results.